Shelley Moore Capito: Foreign policy

 Capito has sponsored approximately 40 bills about international trade and international finance, the most of any other legislative topic during her career.
-Capito has criticized the vulnerabilities in current national security policy in the wake of the 2015 San Bernardino attack and has sponsored 8 bills on the military and national security.
+She criticized the vulnerabilities in national security policy in the wake of the 2015 San Bernardino attack and has sponsored eight bills on the military and national security.
 Capito was one of 47 Republican senators to sign Senator Tom Cotton's open letter to the Iranian government in 2015.
-The letter, which sought to dissuade Iran from reaching an agreement with President Barack Obama regarding nuclear peace, was described by the White House as "undercutting foreign policy".
+The letter, which sought to dissuade Iran from reaching an agreement with President Barack Obama on nuclear peace, was described by the White House as "undercutting foreign policy".

 In April 2017, Capito co-sponsored the Israel Anti-Boycott Act (S. 720), which would make it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

 On foreign policy, the National Journal gave her a score of 77% conservative and 15% liberal.

 International trade

 In 2005, Capito voted against the Dominican Republic–Central America Free Trade Agreement (CAFTA), the major trade agreement negotiated under President George W. Bush.
-She voted Yes in 2003, 2004, and 2007 to approve free trade agreements with Chile, Singapore, Australia, and Peru.
+In 2003, 2004, and 2007, she voted to approve free trade agreements with Chile, Singapore, Australia, and Peru.
 She supports tariffs against countries that manipulate currencies, and she sponsored a bill that would create an import fee on countries with an undervalued currency.